 - No - The action is executed in the background and the user can continue working.

-For Web, this means that the long-term actions no longer cause a request timeout from IIS.
+For Web, this means that the long-term actions will not cause a request timeout from IIS.
 (Default after 90 seconds)

 The display parameter can be used to distinguish between multiple instances of a task in the async action dialog.